 1. Pain Can Affect Your Dog’s Mood

 Over time the lessening of physical activity can take a toll on your dog.
 Your dog may appear more tired, nap more often or even change their behavior.
 A dog who can’t move or struggles to move may become depressed and unhappy.

 2. Sudden Aggression

 Aching joints can lead to irritability.
 Your pet may not want you to touch areas that are painful, and your pet may lash out to avoid being hurt.
 Be aware of your dog’s behavioral cues and what they’re telling you.
 To avoid pain, your dog may lash out when touched or if they’re being asked to move faster or in a way that is uncomfortable for them.

-5. Mobility Loss Can Lead to Changes in Routine
+3. Mobility Loss Can Lead to Changes in Routine

 Many aging pets deal with painful arthritis, which can affect how they move.
 Joint pain can make it difficult for your pet to follow you up the stairs and may make getting up off the ground to greet you a struggle.
 Loss of strength and muscle tone are common in older pets, help your pet stay as active as possible.
 A dog wheelchair will reduce the weight your dog is putting on their joints while also providing the support your dog needs to maintain their independence, keep them smiling and enjoying family time.
 Changing in your dog’s mobility may be small at first, pay attention to hesitancy on the stairs, unwillingness to jump out of the car, and having a harder time standing up after resting.

 The best way to help your aging dog is to be aware of the changes they’re going through.
 If you notice your dog struggling to stand or to move give them the help the need to stay as active as they can.
 Improving their physical health will positively impact both their mental and emotional health.